20 Dealing with Missing Categorical Data

 Likewise, if the missing categorical value is critical to the prediction task, excluding the observation is the safest approach.
 Could you consider a property without knowing if it is a house or a flat?
 Or without knowing its neighbourhood?

-Property Surface Area (sq m) Distance to Centre (km) Neighbourhood Energy Rating Outdoor Space Sell Price (K€) Years since Build
+Surface Area (sq m) Neighb.
+Energy Rating Outdoor Space Sell Price (K€) Years since Build

-Here, some of the “Outdoor Space” values are missing.
-As mentioned above, the missing values can be replaced by an “Unknown” value.
+Here, one of the “Outdoor Space” values is missing.
+As mentioned above, the missing value can be replaced by an “Unknown” value.

-Property Surface Area (sq m) Distance to Centre (km) Neighbourhood Energy Rating Outdoor Space Sell Price (K€) Years since Build
+Surface Area (sq m) Neighb.
+Energy Rating Outdoor Space Sell Price (K€) Years since Build

 This value can then be treated in the same way as all the other categorical values, with methods like One-Hot Encoding or Target Encoding.